brian-lamb-software-engineer/bashetize/README.md

 On the next login, it will auto install, as long as you dont have a ~/.bashrc.custom file

 ### Method 2 copy files directly to your user dir
-1. clone the package.
+1. As a standard non-root user, clone the package.
-2. cd into the package
+2. Navigate into the package
    `$ cd bashetize`
-3. Install the submodules `git submodule update --init`
+3. Install the submodules
+   `git submodule update --init`
-4. Run the install.sh script to copy the files into your home dir.
+4. Run the `install.sh` script to copy the files into your home dir.
   - Be sure that you keep the install script inside the git package, and run it from the dir it resides in, since it looks locally(relative path) for its file
    `$ ./install.sh`.
+   - If you are installing for the root user, `sudo -i` then `cd bashetize` again to get back to the repo, then run the `instal.sh` script, as the root user, from the location to which you cloned it to.
+Since you will be logged in as `root`, it will copy the appropriate files to `/root`

 ### After installation for a given user
 1. 1.
 If your not using a system controlled by puppet, or one that doesnt source .bashrc.custom from the .bashrc file, ensure `~/.bashrc.custom` is sourced (in .bashrc normally) by adding the following lines to your .bashrc